dgolbourn/Metallic-Crow/doc/source/library.rst

 A joint is a physics object that can be used to join two actors together.

-.. function:: joint_load(stage, name, actor_a, actor_b, configuration)
+.. function:: joint_load(actor_a, actor_b, configuration)

 Create a new joint between actor_a and actor_b using the given configuration table.
+Returns a joint handle to use for identifying the joint in subsequent calls.

-.. function:: joint_free(stage, name)
+.. function:: joint_free(joint)

 Remove the joint.